Darryl-MediRecords/chatgpt-pipeline-experiment/README.md

 # ChatGPT Pipeline Experiment (Generation of Stoplight Doc on PR)

-This project aims to automate code review using the ChatGPT language model.
+This project aims to automate stoplight generation using the ChatGPT language model.
 It integrates  with Github Actions, and upon receiving a Pull Request, it automatically detects a *Controller.java file and uses ChatGPT to generate a stoplight api doc in yaml format.

 # Setup
 The following steps will guide you in setting up the stoplight doc generation with ChatGPT.